-Very excited to finally receive this in the post – a “sticker” book featuring your favourite Australian animals, all created by your favourite Australian illustrators.
-Produced in conjunction with the Jacky Winter Group and Thames and Hudson, I got to interpret the iconic emu – in a scene inspired from trips through Woomera and further into Western Australia.
+Produced in conjunction with the Jacky Winter Group and Thames and Hudson, I got to interpret the iconic emu for this ‘Greetings from Australia’ sticker book- in a scene inspired from trips through Woomera and further into Western Australia.
 I used a combination of collage (cut up newspapers), paint, and digital brushes and textures.
-More info about this fabulous little book can be found at: http://jackywinter.com/blog/our-latest-book-greetings-from-australia

-A portrait of Bruce Springsteen that I recently completed in currently gracing the pages of Rolling Stone Australia (December 2015 edition).
-I was asked to imagine him circa the release of his album ‘The River’; and I was surprised to find that it was quite an evocative idea – I guess we all have images of musicians / popular culture icons embedded in our imaginations, even if we can’t call ourselves die hard fans.
-But of course my appreciation of Bruce has matured as I myself have, almost to the point that I can appreciate ‘Born in the USA’ as a cultural touchstone, even though it is an anthem that I wouldn’t nominate as a desert island disc.
+A portrait of Bruce Springsteen that I completed for Rolling Stone Australia (December 2015 edition).
+I was asked to imagine him circa the release of his album ‘The River’; and I was surprised to find that it was quite an evocative idea

 The postie has certainly been busy around my place of late – last week I received a preview copy of the latest Dragonkeeper book by Carole Wilkinson, in hardcover.
 Published by Black Dog / Walker Books, it is the fifth book in the series that I have illustrated the cover for.